Why Disney has its own government in Florida and what happens if that goes away – KION546

 According to Richard Foglesong, the author of the book “Married to the Mouse: Walt Disney World and Orlando,” Disney had previously had issues with the government of Anaheim, California, at its Disneyland park, completed a decade earlier.
 With those issues in mind, Disney pushed for a special purpose district in Florida that would give the company the ability to self-govern.

-In exchange, Florida became the home base for Disney World and its scores of tourists.
+In exchange, Florida became the home base for Disney World and its millions of tourists.

 “Florida needed Disney more than Disney needed Florida,” Foglesong told CNN.